What is Streaming TV? Your Guide to On-the-Go Entertainment.

 - Upgrade your Internet plan to a faster speed, especially for HD or 4K streaming.

-- Use a wired connection (ethernet) instead of WiFi for a more stable connection.
+- Use a wired connection (Ethernet) instead of WiFi for a more stable connection.

 - Close other applications and devices that are using your network to reduce traffic.